killergerbah/asbplayer/README.md

 Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 There are two ways to sync streaming video with asbplayer:

 1. Drag-and-drop a subtitle file into the video element you want to sync.
-2. Load a file into asbplayer and click on the camera in the bottom right to pick a video element to sync.
+2. Load a file into the [asbplayer site](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to sync.
 This is the recommended way to load BluRay subtitle files onto streaming video.

 ### Loading files

-Drag-and-drop media and subtitle files into the asbplayer window to load them.
+Drag-and-drop media and subtitle files into the [asbplayer site](https://killergerbah.github.io/asbplayer/) to load them.

 ### Creating Anki flashcards